mustafakhaleddev/filament-kanban/README.md

 # Filament Kanban Board

-An advanced Kanban Board package for Filament v5.
+An advanced Kanban Board package for Filament.
 Drop it into any Resource's List page to replace the table with a fully interactive board.

 ## Requirements